-Report on the IASG SSAT initiative since incepetion: a historical time line prespective
+Report on the IASG SSAT initiative since inception: a historical time line perspective

 The Society for Surgery of the Alimentary Tract (SSAT) is the American equivalent of the IASG.

 Digestive Diseases Week (DDW) is the combined annual meeting of four societies

 The American Gastroenterology Association (AGA)

 The American Association for Study of Liver Diseases (AASLD)

 SSAT is the smallest of the four societies at the DDW and puts together a comprehensive and popular GI Surgery academic programme at the conference.

 The SSAT has tasked itself to increase its international presence and impact and is currently actively pursuing interactions with the Japanese, South Americas headed by Argentina and India.